Medicare Enrolled

 What this data tells you about Dr. Kainz

-Dr. George Kainz is a radiation oncology in Leesburg, FL, with 19 years in practice.
+Dr. George Kainz is a radiation oncology specialist in Leesburg, FL, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Kainz performed 41,680 Medicare services across 7,586 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Kainz received a total of $77 from 1 pharmaceutical and/or device company across 4 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in radiation oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.